openstack/ironic/doc/source/dev/api-spec-v1.rst

 Verb     Path           Response
 =======  =============  ==========
 GET      /ports         List ports
-GET      /ports/<id>    Retrieve a specific port
+GET      /ports/detail  Lists all details for all ports GET      /ports/<id>    Retrieve a specific port
 POST     /ports         Create a new port
 PATCH    /ports/<id>    Update a port